olepoeschl/NQueensFAF-GUI/README.md

 # News

 We are happy to have passed a small milestone today.
-A little bit of overclocking made it possible to finally reach the previous aim of this programm: to solve the 16-queens-problem single threaded under 1 second.
+A little bit of overclocking made it possible to finally reach the previous aim of this program: to solve the 16-queens-problem single threaded under 1 second.
 At 5.3GHz, the i5-12600k was able to perform the computation in 0.992s only - even with unique solutions included.

 # General